 When clipped down to a specific USAPI EEZ, such as in Figure 3, PERSIANN’s resolution is well represented.
 In Figure 3, a clear gradient is visible, highlighting PERSIANN’s ability to pick up on specific precipitation distribution within an area as large as an USAPI EEZ.
 However, when zoomed into the capital city Majuro, it is evident that PERSIANN’s spatial resolution is not high enough to accurately analyze precipitation distribution over a specific island as small as this one.
-Although this is a limitation in as far as trying to discern precipitation distribution on a specific island due to effects of orography for example, it is clear that, from a climatological perspective, PERSIANN precipitation data is highly useful in highlighting region wide precipitation distribution.
+Although this is a limitation in trying to discern precipitation distribution on a specific island due to effects of orography for example, it is clear that, from a climatological perspective, PERSIANN precipitation data is highly useful in highlighting region wide precipitation distribution.

 V. Conclusions